 There are a few ways that a pre-listing inspection specifically helps sellers' listing agents:

 NACHI explained that when a pre-listing inspection reveals no issues, real estate agents can use it as a marketing tool to help sell the home.

 2. It helps the sellers appreciate them - and it may even legally protect them

-The Foundation of Real Estate Associates explained that real estate agents are obligated to act in the best interest of their clients, and failing to at least discuss the option for a pre-listing inspection with them is not doing so.
+The Foundation of Real Estate Associates explained that real estate agents are obligated to of their clients, and failing to at least discuss the option for a pre-listing inspection with them is not doing so.
 If clients lose time and money that could have been saved with a pre-listing inspection, they may blame the agent for not telling them about the possibility.
 Conversely, sellers will appreciate an agent who takes the time to discuss every possible option.

 FREA said discussing pre-listing inspections with a client may even protect the agent from being sued for failing to act in the client's best interest.